-- a) A resolution of the Council or a committee; or: - b) A requisition in writing delivered to the Chief Executive and signed by: - i) The Chairperson, or - ii) Not less than one-third of the total membership of the Council (including vacancies) or the relevant committee.
+- a) A resolution of the Council or a committee; or: - b) A requisition in writing delivered to the Chief Executive and signed by: - i) The Chairperson, or - ii) Not less than one-third of the total membership of the Council or the relevant committee (including vacancies). - cl.
+22(1), Schedule 7, LGA

-2.14.2 Notification of extraordinary meetings to members
+2.15.2 Notification of extraordinary meetings to members

-Notice in writing of the time and place of a meeting called under Standing Order 2.14.1 and of the general nature of business must be given by the Chief Executive to each member of the Council or a committee at least three working days before the day of the meeting.
+Notice in writing of the time and place of a meeting called under Standing Order 2.15.1 and of the general nature of business must be given by the Chief Executive to each member of the Council or a committee at least three working days before the day of the meeting.
 If the meeting is called by resolution, the meeting may not be held with less than 24 hours notice.

-[See Standing Order 2.14.5 for notification of extraordinary meetings to the public.]
+[See Standing Order 2.15.5 for notification of extraordinary meetings to the public.]

-2.14.3 Calling of extraordinary meetings at earlier time
+2.15.3 Calling of extraordinary meetings at earlier time

-If the business to be dealt with requires a meeting to be held at a time earlier than allowed by the notice requirements specified in Standing Order 2.14.2, a meeting may be called by the Chairperson or, if the Chairperson is unavailable, the Chief Executive.
+If the business to be dealt with requires a meeting to be held at a time earlier than allowed by the notice requirements specified in Standing Order 2.15.2, a meeting may be called by the Chairperson or, if the Chairperson is unavailable, the Chief Executive.

-2.14.4 Notification of extraordinary meetings to be held at earlier time
+2.15.4 Notification of extraordinary meetings to be held at earlier time

-Notice of the time and place of a meeting called under Standing Order 2.14.3, and of the reasons why the meeting is being called, must be given by the person calling the meeting, by whatever means is reasonable in the circumstances, to each member of the Council or committee, and to the Chief Executive at least 24 hours before the time appointed for the meeting.
+Notice of the time and place of a meeting called under Standing Order 2.15.3, and of the reasons why the meeting is being called, must be given by the person calling the meeting, by whatever means is reasonable in the circumstances, to each member of the Council or committee, and to the Chief Executive at least 24 hours before the time appointed for the meeting.

-2.14.5 Public notification of extraordinary meetings
+2.15.5 Public notification of extraordinary meetings

-Where any extraordinary meeting of the Council or a committee is called, and notice of that meeting cannot be given in the manner required or permitted by Standing Order 2.15.7, the Council shall publicly notify or otherwise advertise that meeting and the general nature of business, as soon as practicable before the meeting as is reasonable in the circumstances.
+Where any extraordinary meeting of the Council or a committee is called, and notice of that meeting cannot be given in the manner required or permitted by Standing Order 2.16.7, the Council shall publicly notify or otherwise advertise that meeting and the general nature of business, as soon as practicable before the meeting as is reasonable in the circumstances.

-[See also Standing Orders 2.15.9 - 2.15.10.]
+[See also Standing Orders 2.16.9 - 2.16.10.]

-2.14.6 Public notice of resolutions of extraordinary meetings
+2.15.6 Public notice of resolutions of extraordinary meetings